keys icon

 It’s important to remember that your tenants have rights too, and there are a few things that you’re not allowed to do as a landlord.

-For example, it is illegal for you as a landlord to enter your rental property without prior agreement from your tenant.
-Landlords do have rights to ‘reasonable’ access to carry out repairs for which they are responsible, but unless it’s an emergency you will always need to get permission from the tenant with at least 24 hours’ prior notice.
-If you don’t follow this process you could be prosecuted for harassment.
-If you are unsure, get advice from your local housing advice centre or Citizens Advice Bureau.
+For example, it is illegal for landlords to enter a rental property without prior agreement from the tenant.
+Landlords have rights to ‘reasonable’ access to carry out repairs for which they are responsible, but, unless it’s an emergency, you will always need to get permission from the tenant with at least 24 hours’ notice.
+If you don’t follow this process, you could be prosecuted for harassment.

-You can’t keep hold of your tenants’ deposit without good reason, either.
-If you are letting using an Assured Shorthold Tenancy, you are obliged to put your tenant’s deposit in a Tenancy Deposit Protection (TDP) scheme.
+You also can’t keep hold of your tenants’ deposit without good reason.
+Landlords must put their tenant’s deposit in a Tenancy Deposit Protection (TDP) scheme.
 If you want to make a deduction from the deposit – perhaps due to damage the tenants caused to your property – you must be able to prove that the damage was their fault, and you’ll need to back up why you need to deduct the amount by providing quotes for any cleaning or repairs needed.

 How to evict a difficult tenant

-3. Get a warrant for possession.
-If the possession order is granted and the tenant still does not comply, you can apply for an eviction warrant.
-The court will then arrange to send in the bailiffs.
+If the possession order is granted and the tenant still does not comply, you can apply for “warrant of possession”.

 Disclaimer: This information is intended solely to provide guidance and is not financial advice.
 Moneyfacts will not be liable for any loss arising from your use or reliance on this information.
 If you are in any doubt, Moneyfacts recommends you obtain independent financial advice.